dongjaekim-hail/tryout-board-4IAR/README.md

 * Current versions just open tryout board whenever participants want.
 * (Dongjae) My personal experience with these versions of 4iar is that I don't need this tryout board in general.
 Of course I lost many times, but lost because I didnt realize what's coming (what I overlooked).
 * (Dongjae) So I think we need N-alternative forced choice version of it which requires very deep search (planning) to know the answer.
-You can easily manipulate required planning depth with multiple confusing options (entropy of future states rewards or something like that)
+You can easily manipulate (or choose the specific situation from data) required planning depth with some difficulty metric such as entropy of rewards of future states.